-Below are the courses I typically teach (or have taught).
-If you are interested in a syllabus, please just email and ask (meg dot wallace at uky dot edu) – I love to think about and share reading lists and course design.
+If you are interested in any of my course syllabi, please just email and ask (meg dot wallace at uky dot edu).
+I love sharing and talking about reading lists and course design.

 - PHI 100: Introduction to Philosophy – Knowledge and Reality

 - PHI 120: The Art of Thinking – An Introduction to Logic

 - PHI 193: Circus and Philosophy (more info)

 - PHI 315: Philosophy and Science Fiction (Honors and Non-Honors)

 - PHI 520: Symbolic Logic II